milad-ai/db4032/syllabus.md

 - Abraham Silberschatz, Henry F. Korth, and S. Sudarshan, *Database Systems Concepts*, 6th ed., McGraw-Hill, 2010.

+## Homework Assignments

+Throughout the course, students will complete several homework assignments aimed at reinforcing the concepts covered in lectures and reading materials.
+The due dates for these assignments will be posted on this website.

+## Exams

+The course will include two exams.
+Both exams will assess the required readings and topics covered in class.
+The first exam will be an "in-class" midterm, while the second will be a final exam scheduled during the University's final examination period at the end of the semester.

 ## Structure of the course
 <!-- Meets twice weekly -->